cs4sof/python-and-algorithms/README.md

 Unit 2 Goals:

-undrstanding and using simple built-in functions such as print() and type() using multiple data types ( int, float, str,bool) making custom calculators using variables importing a library
+undrstand and use simple built-in functions such as print() and type() using multiple data types ( int, float, str,bool) making custom calculators using variables importing a library